RGB-Tools/RGB-Documentation/state-transitions.md

 In addition to this subdivision we also have:
 * **Fast-forward Version** a 2-byte integer indicating the version of the contract used which can be updated according to some issuer choices.
 * **Transition Type** indicating one out of: **State Transition** / **Genesis** / **State Extension**
 * **ContractId / SchemaId** the 32-byte referencing the `OpId` of the Genesis of the contract.
-If the contract operation is itself a Genesis, in place of the ContractId a SchemaId, which is a hash fingerprint of a contract [Schema]() is used.
+If the contract operation is itself a Genesis, in place of the ContractId a SchemaId, which is a hash fingerprint of the used contract [Schema]().
 * **Metadata** allowing for the declaration of temporary variables useful for complex contract validation but which doesn't need to be registered as state properties.

 #### OpId

-All this element participate in the calculation of the `OpId` which is, indeed, the ordered SHA-256 hashing of all the constructs ...< to complete>
+Each Contract Operation is identified by a 32-byte hash called `OpId`, which is, indeed, the ordered SHA-256 hashing of the following elements: <to complete>

 #### Contract State